Snowball Earth: Inertial interchange true polar wander

-The evidence for low-latitude glacial deposits during the supposed snowball Earth episodes has been reinterpreted via the concept of inertial interchange true polar wander (IITPW).
+The evidence for low-latitude glacial deposits during the supposed snowball Earth episodes has been reinterpreted via the concept of inertial interchange true polar wander.

 This hypothesis, created to explain palaeomagnetic data, suggests that Earth's orientation relative to its axis of rotation shifted one or more times during the general time-frame attributed to snowball Earth.
 This could feasibly produce the same distribution of glacial deposits without requiring any of them to have been deposited at equatorial latitude.
 While the physics behind the proposition is sound, the removal of one flawed data point from the original study rendered the application of the concept in these circumstances unwarranted.

-Several alternative explanations for the evidence have been proposed.

 Survival of life through frozen periods

 A tremendous glaciation would curtail photosynthetic life on Earth, thus depleting atmospheric oxygen, and thereby allowing non-oxidized iron-rich rocks to form.
 Detractors argue that this kind of glaciation would have made life extinct entirely.
 However, microfossils such as stromatolites and oncolites prove that, in shallow marine environments at least, life did not suffer any perturbation.
 Instead life developed a trophic complexity and survived the cold period unscathed.
 Proponents counter that it may have been possible for life to survive in these ways: